 There are two main parts to a sprinkler head.
 One is the body and the other is the nozzle.
 Depending on the number of features the sprinkler head has, these parts are complex or simple.
 Often the sprinkler head body is adjusted onto a platform that is connected to the garden hose.
 In this way, once water passes through the hose, the nozzle will distribute the water as well.

-Systems that are in-ground are built a bit different but still function in a simple manner.
+Systems that are in-ground are built a bit differently but still function in a simple manner.
 For underground systems, the shape of the sprinkler head makes a difference in the overall construction.
 For example, pop-up sprinklers may require a wider base so that the head can easily retract and reappear.
 Other factors that may affect how a sprinkler head is built are water pressure, spray pattern versatility, and whether it has any rotary function.

 This sprinkler head is a great option due to its versatility and ease of use.
 The product boasts large-area coverage, spraying up to 80 feet in diameter and covering 5,026 square feet at its fullest setting.
 The coverage is also adjustable, with collar tabs attached to shift spray from partial to full coverage as needed.
 The most unique selling point of this product is its versatility, featuring 7 different spray patterns in a variety of showers and angles.